Donald Beatty: Hayes and GAALT

 Beatty signed on as the first employee of Birmingham's Hayes Aircraft Corporation in 1951 and was made head of the company's research and development in electronic equipment in 1958.
 While there he patented the "Gain-Adjusting Audio Level Terminator" (GAALT), a solid-state amplifier used to improve the Signal-to-noise ratio in electronic communications.
 The device was widely adopted, even appearing on the Kennedy Presidential Train.
-It was used by NASA for the Echo 1 communications satellite launched on August 12, 1960 and has found its way into a wide range of orbiting and terrestrial signaling devices ever since.
+It was used by NASA for the Echo 1 communications satellite launched on August 12, 1960, and has found its way into a wide range of orbiting and terrestrial signaling devices ever since.
 The Alabama Power Company even adapted the technology to allow for sending company signals through its power lines, eliminating the need for separate telephone communications (a parallel to its earlier adoption of Beatty's radio station.)

 Later life

 Beatty retired to his home in Mountain Brook, where he was surrounded by his Amazonian artifacts and other mementos of aviation and exploring.
 The OX-5 Aviation Pioneers named him their "Man of the Year" in 1973.
 Architect Fritz Woehle was given Beatty's permission to reconstruct the decor of his living room as part of an exhibit at the Birmingham Festival of Arts' 1975 Salute to Brazil.
-In 1978 he and his wife agreed to donate their nearly 300 Jivano artifacts to the Smithsonian Institution, which previously had only a small collection of Stirling's souvenirs from the 1930s expedition.
+In 1978 he and his wife agreed to donate their nearly 300 Jivaro artifacts to the Smithsonian Institution, which previously had only a small collection of Stirling's souvenirs from the 1930s expedition.
 The donation led to the couple being awarded the James Smithson Medal, the Smithsonian's highest honor.

 Beatty suffered a stroke on his 80th birthday and died in Birmingham three months later, on July 12, 1980.
 He was buried at Elmwood Cemetery.

 Beatty was inducted into the Alabama Aviation Hall of Fame at the Southern Museum of Flight in 1982 and the Alabama Men's Hall of Fame in 1992.